 Some antihistamine medication can cause drowsiness and therefore the school will consider if it is necessary for pupils to avoid any contact hazardous equipment after administration of the medication i.e. P.E.
 Science, Design and Technology.

 Hay fever

 Parent(s)/guardian(s) will be expected to administer a dose of antihistamine to their child before school for the treatment of hay fever.
-The school will only administer antihistamine for symptoms of allergic reaction and not as a precautionary measure.

 Severe Allergic Reaction